Friedrichstadt (Berlin)

 Friedrichstadt (/de/) was an independent suburb of Berlin, and is now a historical neighbourhood of the city itself.
-The neighbourhood is named after the Prussian king Frederick I.
+The neighbourhood is named after the Prussian king Frederick I, who founded it in 1691 as the third expansion of the Berlin-Cölln city centre, after Dorotheenstadt and Friedrichswerder.
+The neighbourhood is located in central Berlin, with its northern part in the borough of Berlin-Mitte and its southern part in Friedrichshain-Kreuzberg.
+It was designed with broad streets intersecting at right angles, and quickly attracted Huguenot settlers fleeing persecution in France.

+By 1725 it counted 12,144 residents.
+In 1709, a royal decree incorporated Friedrichstadt into the newly unified "Royal Residence and Capital City of Berlin," ending its independence.
+Friedrichstadt was severely damaged during World War II, particularly during the Allied bombing on 3 February 1945, and further disrupted by the construction of the Berlin Wall through the neighbourhood.
+Reconstruction efforts intensified after German reunification, restoring much of the area's historical character.
+Today, Friedrichstadt is home to several notable landmarks, including the Gendarmenmarkt, the Memorial to the Murdered Jews of Europe, and Checkpoint Charlie.
+The neighbourhood also serves as a major centre of government, hosting seven federal ministries, numerous state liaison offices, and foreign embassies.

 Geography

 Friedrichstadt is located south of the Dorotheenstadt neighbourhood, and southwest of the historical suburb of Friedrichswerder.
 It is located south of the twin-city zone of Berlin and Cölln.
 Today, the northern part of the neighbourhood is located in the borough of Berlin-Mitte, while the southern part of the neighbourhood is located in borough of Friedrichshain-Kreuzberg.
 The border between the two boroughs runs along the southern side of Niederkirchnerstraße and Zimmerstraße.

 The official boundaries of Friedrichstadt extend from the Spittelmarkt starting between northbound streets Niederwall- and Oberwallstraße, along Behrenstraße west to Ebertstraße, and then south over the Potsdamer Platz, Stresemann- and Gitschiner Straße, ending at the Hallesches Tor, and then again north over Linden- and Axel-Springer-Straße, back to the Spittelmarkt.
 A large portion of the Spittelmarkt and adjoining Hausvogteiplatz were once part of a military installation associated with the historical suburb of Friedrichswerder.